Satori-Nakamoto/simplewallet-guide/guide.md

 ### Basics

-After daemon is synced, open a new terminal tab with Ctrl + Shift + t
+After the daemon is synced, open a new terminal tab with Ctrl + Shift + t

 `./masari-wallet-cli`